- Beginning March 29: University enters Stage 3: In-person and flex in-person courses of up to 100 students.

-- All students registered for Tucson Main Campus (including UAHS) courses with an in-person component are required to test weekly.
+All students registered for Tucson Main Campus (including UAHS) courses with an in-person component are required to test weekly (once every seven days).

-- All students spending time on the Tucson Main Campus (including UAHS) to utilize other services must have taken a UArizona test within the previous week.
+All students spending time on the Tucson Main Campus (including UAHS) to utilize other services must have taken a UArizona test within the previous seven days.

 Spring 2021 Checklist